 - Meet clients regarding important facts, documents, people and all problems in hand.

 - Performing initial investigations, conflict checking, obtaining necessary documents, financial info’s or proofs supporting evidence of the event.

 - Preparation of final reports per requirements.

 Users who found this page were searching for:

-- legal responsibility of forensic accountant to a business
+- what is the legal responsibility of a forensic accountant to their clients